The Atacama Cosmology Telescope: Flux Upper Limits from a Targeted Search for Extragalactic Transients: Observations and Methods

 \subsection{Astrophysical background}

-For every matched filter map we produce, we subtract the astrophysical background, which will often include the host galaxy of the transient plus any other background contamination, calculated from depth-1 maps.\footnote{Depth-1 maps are high-resolution ACT maps made from a single contiguous constant-elevation scan lasting less than 24 hours, meaning the telescope only drifted past each point in the map once.
+For every matched filter map we produce, we account for the astrophysical background, which often might include the host galaxy of the particular transient plus any other contamination.
+We do this using depth-1 maps.\footnote{Depth-1 maps are high-resolution ACT maps made from a single contiguous constant-elevation scan lasting less than 24 hours, meaning the telescope only drifted past each point in the map once.
 This makes the time at which each pixel was observed unambiguous, allowing for $\sim$minute precision timestamps for events.
-Each pixel in a map contains about 4 minutes of integration time, which is roughly how long it takes for a given coordinate in the sky to cross a detector array from one edge to the other.} We consider the potential time window in which a transient source might be active (e.g., from $-$28 to +84 days measured from discovery date for SNe and TDEs; see Section~\ref{sec:selection}), and we calculate the background flux from stacking the depth-1 maps 350 days before and after this time window.
-With this, we try to achieve a balance between a relatively short time range resolution and having enough data to construct a robust background signal.
-We use the same matched filter methods, frequency band centres, and beams that we use for the transient maps themselves.
-We have only produced depth-1 maps from the 2017 season onward; where the depth-1 maps are lacking, we use the Data Release 5 (DR5) coadded ACT maps at the relevant frequency from \cite{2020JCAP...12..046N} (which are coadds of 11 ACT seasons in the period 2008--18) to estimate the astrophysical background.
-In all cases, we mask bright point sources from the ACT catalogue with flux above 100\,mJy to a radius of 3\,arcmin.\footnote{For the SN candidates, we use 5\,arcmin instead since these sources are usually in the local Universe and nearby, very bright, extended galaxies need to be removed. }
+Each pixel in a map contains about 4 minutes of integration time, which is roughly how long it takes for a given coordinate in the sky to cross a detector array.} To account for any static, background flux for a transient, we stack all the depth-1 maps from a 350-day period before and after the time window we consider for the transient event (see Section~\ref{sec:selection} for details).
+We then match filter this coadded map to estimate the background flux at the coordinate of the transient, and subtract it from the fluxes of the individual maps during the time window of the transient event.
+However, there is a possibility of variable background due to galactic and/or AGN activity from the host, or even nearby sources that leak into the beam.